Jews outside Europe under Axis occupation: Jews of Italian Libya

+French North Africa

 Jews of Vichy Algeria

-Vichy France (that ruled in Algeria from 1940) cancelled the citizenship of the Jews and instituted the same restrictions that applied to the Jews in metropolitan France.
-It forbade them from working for the government or as bankers, teachers and students.
+Vichy France (that ruled in Algeria from 1940) cancelled the citizenship of the Jews and instituted the same restrictions that applied to the Jews in metropolitan France, meaning they were forbidden from working for the government, as bankers, teachers or enrolling as students.
 In addition, the number of Jews permitted to work in free professions was limited.
 In 1941, the property of the Jews was confiscated however Islamic religious leaders throughout Algiers delivered sermons warning Muslims against participation in schemes to strip Jews of their property.
 The suffering of the Jews of Algeria was worsened by their previous high position in society.
 In 1941, some Jews joined the anti-Nazi underground.
 Many Jews were caught and were sent to labor camps or were executed.
 The Judenräte required assistance in preparation of materiel.
 In November 1942 Algeria was liberated by Anglo-American forces.
 In 1943, the restraints on the Jews of Algeria were officially cancelled.

 Jews of Vichy Tunisia

 Tunisia was also ruled by pro-Nazi Vichy France, which extended its anti-Jewish measures to Morocco and Algeria.
 In November 1942 Nazi Germany occupied French Tunisia for six months, until May 1943.
 SS Oberstrumbannführer Walter Rauff, a brutal and notorious killer involved in the development of death gas vans and the Final Solution in Eastern Europe, was posted as commander of Tunis.
 From July 1942 until May 1943, he headed an Einsatzkommando to take care of the Jewish Question in Tunisia, and to continue to implement the Final Solution in Vichy Tunisia.
 Oswald Pohl, charged by Himmler to organize the camps in Eastern Europe, joined him.
 Despite constant attacks by the Allies, Rauff instigated drastic anti-Jewish policies.

-The Nazis established a local Judenrat, took hostages, confiscated the property of the Jews (aryanization) and imposed on the community heavy financial punishments.
+The Nazis established a local Judenrat, took hostages, confiscated the property of the Jews (Aryanization) and imposed on the community heavy financial punishments.
 The community was required to provide the needs of the German army, and the synagogue become a German storeroom.
 The Jews were marked with the yellow badge, 5,000 Jews were sent to more than 30 slave labor camps in Tunisia and a few were sent to the extermination camps.
 Many Jews were murdered by means of being shot in their homes, death marches, hunger, disease and bombings.